-At university, we read timeless, famous poems of which lines, to this day, pop into my head at the oddest moments: “I placed a jar in Tennessee, And round it was, upon a hill…” (That’s Wallace Stevens).
+At university we studied timeless, famous poems of which lines, to this day, pop into my head at the oddest moments: “I placed a jar in Tennessee, And round it was, upon a hill…” (That’s Wallace Stevens).
 And I cannot seem to forget strange phrases like “Hebban olla uogala nestas” (“Do all birds have nests?), the first words of an 11th-century text fragment written in Old Dutch, which we learned about in Afrikaans-Dutch Literature.
 It seems that my habit of writing poetry has much to do with my love for language and literature.

 I have no doubt that what I write will not make me rich, will not live after me, will remain unknown and unremembered, and will probably fail to inspire anything much in anyone else.
-My meter is labored, often the rhymes are iffy, I run out of adjectives and I can’t get beyond the clichés.
+My meter is laboured, often the rhymes are iffy, I run out of adjectives and I can’t get beyond the clichés.
 And I sometimes resort to rhyming dictionaries.

 A rather scathing reviewer once called this kind of thing “domestic poetry” – small-time stream of consciousness stuff, on unimportant personal issues and temporary themes.